shakebugs/shake-docs/docs/ios/user-feedback/invoke.md

 The default value is `SHKShowOption.new`.

 ### Shaking gesture
-The default, shaking gesture causes the SDK to pop up.
+By default, the shaking gesture opens Shake user feedback.

-Shaking gesture sensitivity can be fine tuned as shown in the snippet below:
+The shaking threshold can be fine-tuned too.
+Let's decrease it, for example, so that Shake user feedback is easier to invoke:

 <Tabs
   groupId="ios"